AndresSern/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

 *Complete this source code*

-1. You can find the source code here
-2. You are not allowed to use any loops or conditional statements
+1. You are not allowed to use any loops or conditional statements
-3. Your program should be exactly 8 lines long
+2. Your program should be exactly 8 lines long
-4.  word_first_3 should contain the first 3 letters of the variable word
+3.  word_first_3 should contain the first 3 letters of the variable word
-5.  word_last_2 should contain the last 2 letters of the variable word
+4.  word_last_2 should contain the last 2 letters of the variable word
-6.  middle_word should contain the value of the variable word without the first and last letters
+5.  middle_word should contain the value of the variable word without the first and last letters

 ```
 guillaume@ubuntu:~/py/0x00$ ./7-edges.py